rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

 ![startup_options](startup_options.png)
 As you can see, the file is updated on my VM.
 But better yet.
-The original file, is currently on my Salt master, and if i change the original, this one will be updated automaticly.
+The original file, is currently on my Salt master, and if I change the original file, on the master, this one will be updated automaticly, along with all other minions, that has the same job.

 So what happens when the "highstate" job get triggers by the reactor.conf, as I menitoned yearlier.